rayleehe/dh101sum22/README.md

+# Dig Hum 101 Project
-# Sentiment Analysis on Four Political Subreddits
+## Sentiment Analysis of Reddit Political Communities
 #### Research Question: Do different political subreddits have measurable differences in sentiment (positive/negative) when communicating about the same current evennts?
 #### All applicable code and data for this project is found in the jupyter notebook attached.
 ###### Note: Results may vary from the following images as code pulls most recent data from Reddit.